cli/cli/.github/CONTRIBUTING.md

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE.md).

-Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
+Please note that this project adheres to a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

 ## Resources